 Alternatives To Chemical Cleaning

-There are several viable alternatives that you should consider when cleaning your roof without using harsh chemicals:
+These are several viable alternatives that you should consider when cleaning your roof without using harsh chemicals:

-Pressure washing
+Pressure Washing

-Natural cleaners
+Natural Cleaners

-Another option is making use of natural ingredients such as baking soda and white vinegar mixed with hot water in order to create an effective biodegradable solution that won’t harm the environment or your health.
-Simply apply this mixture onto affected areas with a brush then rinse off afterwards — this method is especially well-suited for removing moss from asphalt shingle roofs without having any adverse effects on surrounding vegetation or wildlife habitats.
+Another option is making use of natural ingredients such as baking soda and white vinegar mixed with hot water to create an effective biodegradable solution that won’t harm the environment or your health.
+Simply apply this mixture onto affected areas with a brush then rinse off afterward — this method is especially well-suited for removing moss from asphalt shingle roofs without having any adverse effects on surrounding vegetation or wildlife habitats.